 What is the Skills for America's Future Program?

 Last year, President Obama launched an ambitious initiative along with the Aspen Institute, designed to bring companies together with community colleges to produce future workers that would be highly qualified and able to compete in a global market.
 The movement was dubbed Skills for America's Future, and it began with partnerships between industries and academia that would coordinate the training and build the skills of a qualified workforce in the United States.
-The initiative, according to the Aspen Institute website, would serve as a broad umbrella under which labor unions, corporations and community colleges could coordinate their efforts to train up a new generation of American workers.
+According to the Aspen Institute website, the initiative would serve as a broad umbrella under which labor unions, corporations, and community colleges could coordinate their efforts to train a new generation of American workers.

 - Recruiting additional leaders in the private sector to participate in the innovative training design

-- Developing partnerships on a national level between corporations, community colleges and labor unions
+- Developing partnerships on a national level between corporations, community colleges, and labor unions

 - Providing a national voice on the importance of proper training for workers heading into positions within various industries in this country

-- Sharing knowledge learned through this movement on a grander scale, with state, federal and international leaders
+- Sharing knowledge learned through this movement on a grander scale with state, federal, and international leaders

 - Greg Brown, chairman and CEO of Motorola Solutions